 SCIENTIFIC BACKGROUND

-X-linked sideroblastic anemia (XLSA) is a rare microcytic hypochromic anemia with iron overload and ring sideroblasts in the bone marrow.
+X-linked sideroblastic anemia (XLSA) is a rare microcytic hypochromic anemia with iron overload and ring sideroblasts present in the bone marrow.
 The disease can occur at any age.
 It is caused by pathogenic variants in the ALAS2 gene (loss of function mutations), which lead to a deficiency of delta-aminolaevulinic acid synthase and thus to impaired heme synthesis.
 The age of manifestation and the expression of symptoms are highly variable.
 Due to the X-linked inheritance, males are predominantly affected.
 However, heterozygous female carriers may also show symptoms.
-Diagnosis is made by determining the blood count, reticulocyte count, ferritin level, detection of ring sideroblasts in the bone marrow, and genetic analysis of the ALAS2 gene.
-Because of the risk of iron overload, an early diagnosis is important.
-There is the possibility of therapy with pyridoxine and folic acid, which, however, does not respond in all patients.
+Diagnosis is made by determining the blood count, reticulocyte count, ferritin level, detecting ring sideroblasts in the bone marrow, and genetic analysis of the ALAS2 gene.
+An early diagnosis is important due to the risk of iron overload.
+Treatment with pyridoxine and folic acid is possible, but does not work for all patients.

 In addition to XLSA, several other congenital forms of sideroblastic anemia are known.
 Furthermore, sideroblastic anemias can also be acquired and triggered, for example, by drugs and alcohol.